-I’ve complained to a brand publicly via social media.
+Have you ever complained to a brand publicly via social media?

-My comments were responded to, and the problem resolved.
+Fortunately, my comments received a response and a resolution to the problem.
 But this is not always the case with every business—and it should be.

 A two-way conversation, or social connection, has long been the intended purpose for social media.